House GOP votes to overturn Biden rule on water protections

 WASHINGTON (AP) — The House on Thursday voted to overturn the Biden administration’s protections for thousands of small streams, wetlands and other waterways, advancing long-held Republican arguments that the regulations are an environmental overreach and burden to business.

-The vote was 227-198 to overturn the rule
+The vote was 227-198 to overturn the rule.

 House Republicans used the Congressional Review Act, which allows Congress to block recently enacted executive-branch regulations.
 The measure now heads to the Senate, where Republicans hope to attract Democratic senators wary of Biden’s environmental policies.
 Sen. Joe Manchin, D-W.Va., a frequent Biden antagonist, has already pledged to support the overturn of a rule he calls federal overreach.